-Landshypotek Bank is a member-owned bank with its main purpose financing ownership and entrepreneurship for farming and forestry, and living in the countryside.
+Landshypotek Bank is a memberowned bank with its main purpose financing ownership and entrepreneurship for farming and forestry, and living in the countryside.
 The bank has a long history dating back to 1836.
-In 2019, the bank strengthened its operations in the retail residential mortgages segment.
-Landshypotek Bank has some 84,000 customers in the farming and forestry sector, mortgage borrowers and savers.
+In 2020, the bank continued to strengthen its operations in retail residential mortgages.
+Landshypotek Bank has some 81,000 customers in the farming and forestry sector, mortgage borrowers and savers.
 The bank is a wholly owned subsidiary of Landshypotek Ekonomisk Förening (the association), which is a financial holding company.
-The bank's borrowers in farming and forestry become members of the association.
-At the end of 2019, the association had about 38,000 members that jointly owned the association, and where each member has a vote at the annual regional meetings.
+The bank's borrowers in farming and forestry become members of the association, unlike residential mortgage customers with their homes as collateral.
+At the end of 2020, the association had about 37,000 members that jointly owned the association, and where each member has a vote at the annual regional meetings.
 The 43 Board members appointed from the respective regions then represent the members at the Association Meeting.
 All licensable activities are conducted within the bank.
 The bank has no subsidiaries.
-Two dormant subsidiaries were dissolved in 2019.